-Methylmercury accounts for 96 percent of your total mercury and reflects contamination in the seafood you ate over the several months prior to your blood draw.
-Your methylmercury level, at 7.5 ppb, is higher than the federal safety standard of 5.8 ppb set for pregnant or nursing women and young children to protect against damage to a developing brain.
+Your methylmercury level, at 2.9 ppb, is lower than the federal safety standard of 5.8 ppb set for pregnant or nursing women and young children to protect against damage to a developing brain.
 Although the government has not yet set a safe level to protect non-pregnant adults, the National Academy of Sciences found that mercury-driven risks for immune disorders and cardiovascular disease may occur at even lower levels than those associated with brain impairment.